 I have a background in Human Movement Sciences and in psychophysics (the study of perception).
 After I finished my bachelor Human Movement Sciences at VU Amsterdam in the Netherlands, I continued to master Human Movement Sciences at the same university.
 As part of my master, I performed a research internship in at the Manchester Metropolitan University in the United Kingdom.
 In this project, I studied the eye–hand coordination in pointing tasks.

 After graduating, I started a PhD on haptic perception at Utrecht University and continued this position after two years at the VU Amsterdam.
 During these four years, I investigated the haptic saliency of object properties with haptic search tasks.
 If a property is salient, this means it is processed very efficiently.
 Therefore, it can be felt very easily and quickly.
 In addition, I looked at the exploration movements that are made when haptically searching for object properties.

-Currently, I am working at the KU Leuven in Belgium, where I explore the relations between action and perception in grasping movements.
+I currently work at the KU Leuven in Belgium, where I explore the relations between action and perception in grasping movements.
 At the Motor Control and Neuroplasticity lab, I have the opportunity to also investigate the brain areas that are important in controlling action and perception systems.
 Since 2017, my research is funded by an FWO post-doctoral fellowship.